intel-iot-devkit/joule-code-samples/access-control-js/README.md

 ![](./images/xdk-upload.png)

-Click the **Upload** icon to upload the files to the Intel® Joule Module carrier board.
+Click the **Upload** icon to upload the files to the Intel® Joule Expansion board.

 ![](./images/xdk-run.png)

 Click the **Run** icon at the bottom of Intel® XDK IoT Edition.
-This runs the code on the Intel® Joule Module carrier board.
+This runs the code on the Intel® Joule Expansion board.

 ![](./images/xdk-upload-run.png)

 If you made changes to the code, click **Upload and Run**.
-This runs the latest code with your changes on the Intel® Joule Module carrier board.
+This runs the latest code with your changes on the Intel® Joule Expansion board.

 ![](./images/access-control-output.png)